Same-sex marriage in Gibraltar: Legislative action

-In May 2017, a same-sex couple seeking to convert their civil partnership into a marriage were told to divorce first by authorities, who cited a lack of legislation for converting a civil partnership to a marriage.
+In May 2017, a same-sex couple seeking to convert their civil partnership into a marriage were told to divorce first by authorities, who cited a lack of legislation for converting civil partnerships to marriages.
 This occurred despite the Equality Rights Group confirming that such a provision existed in the law, and that the matter was simply one of excessive paperwork.
 The law was officially amended in late 2019 so that deputy registrars are no longer able to opt-out of performing civil same-sex marriages.
 The amendment was assented by Governor Ed Davis and gazetted shortly thereafter.

 Statistics

 By October 2017, 39 same-sex marriages had taken place in Gibraltar, with 32 of these being between couples from overseas; 25 between two men and 7 between two women.

 Religious performance

 Religious denominations are permitted to solemnise same-sex marriages.
-The Civil Marriage Amendment Act 2016 provides that ministers may not be compelled by any means to carry out a same-sex wedding if this would violate their personal beliefs.
+The Civil Marriage Amendment Act 2016 provides that ministers may not be compelled by any means to carry out same-sex weddings if this would violate their personal beliefs.

 The Methodist Church of Great Britain has allowed its ministers to conduct same-sex marriages since 2021.
 The Methodist Conference voted 254 to 46 in favour of the move in June 2021.
 A freedom of conscience clause allows ministers with objections to opt out of performing same-sex weddings.
-Reverend Fidel Patron of the Gibraltar Methodist Church responded in July 2021 that the church was "not in a position to answer yet" as to whether the church would perform same-sex weddings.
+Reverend Fidel Patron of the Gibraltar Methodist Church responded in July 2021 that he was "not in a position to answer yet" as to whether it would perform same-sex weddings.
+In February 2026, Reverend David Barrett stated that same-sex marriage "[was] permissible in the right pastoral circumstances".